open-voice-interoperability/website/site/content/ambassadors/_index.md

       Previous Global Solution Architect of Big Data & IoT CoE and Project Manager of SmartCities at SAP, Michael works with individuals, startups and enterprises in leveraging tech to drive business decisions.
-  - heading: 'David Roth, CEO The Store WPP EMEA and Asia, Chairman BrandZ and BAV Group'
+  - heading: 'David Roth, CEO The Store WPP EMEA and Asia, Chairman BAV Group'
     imageUrl: /img/OVN-Ambassador-Headshots/OVN_David-Roth.png
     text: >-
-      Within his many roles, David leads WPP BrandZ, the world’s largest brand equity study.
-He is a leading authority on digital, Artificial Intelligence and voice recognition in retail.
+      Within his many roles, David is a leading authority on digital, artificial intelligence, and voice recognition in retail.
 David has authored a number of books and studies, including “A History of Retail in 100 Objects”; “The Third Era of Digital Retailing”; “Smart Shopping – How Artificial Intelligence is transforming the retail conversation” and has been